Naviance Family Connection

-For your convenience, a link to Naviance can be found on the Daniel Hand High School Guidance webpage.
+For your convenience, a link to Naviance can be found on the Daniel Hand High School Counseling webpage.
 Once you have created your account, please review and update your personal profile.
 If you would like to add an additional parent/guardian or already have a log-in for another child, please email Kate Smalley

 Any other questions pertaining to the Naviance program may be directed to your child’s school counselor.

-Jennifer Hawley- Guidance Coordinator
+Jennifer Hawley- Counseling Coordinator